Argentina's Fernandez says prosecutor's death was not suicide

-BUENOS AIRES The death of a prosecutor investigating the bombing of a Jewish community center was not a suicide, as was initially reported, Argentine President Cristina Fernandez said on Thursday.
+BUENOS AIRES The death of a prosecutor investigating the bombing of a Jewish community centre was not a suicide, as was initially reported, Argentine President Cristina Fernandez said on Thursday.

-Alberto Nisman, lead investigator into the 1994 attack on the AMIA Jewish center that killed 85 people, was found dead in his apartment late Sunday, a 22 caliber pistol by his side.
+Alberto Nisman, lead investigator into the 1994 attack on the AMIA Jewish centre that killed 85 people, was found dead in his apartment late Sunday, a 22 calibre pistol by his side.

 He had accused Fernandez of trying to derail his investigation into the bombing and was due to present his case to Congress hours later on Monday.